-ERS, The Model Group and Ohio Capital Corporation for Housing are collaborating on a unique affordable housing project for seniors that will help keep alive the stories and dignity of a very important part of Cincinnati’s history — the former Manse Hotel.
+ERS, The Model Group, and Ohio Capital Corporation for Housing are collaborating on a unique, affordable housing project for seniors that will help keep alive the stories and dignity of a vital part of Cincinnati’s history — the former Manse Hotel.

 The Manse, one of Cincinnati’s only hotels to welcome African American guests, was listed in the 4th edition of The Negro Motorist Green Book, a national guidebook advising African American travelers on where they might be safely welcomed as hotel guests, restaurant diners, or to get a haircut.

-As part of a larger overall urban revitalization of Walnut Hills, ERS is playing a critical role in restoring The Manse as a quality Affordable Living community for seniors.
+As part of a larger overall urban revitalization of Walnut Hills, ERS plays a critical role in restoring The Manse as a quality Affordable Living community for seniors.

 With significant infrastructure challenges associated with the dilapidated buildings and requirements of restoring a historic structure, construction costs are unusually high.
 Thus, philanthropic support is needed to complete the project with the services and amenities that are hallmarks of ERS communities.